alpenlabs/Technical-Whitepaper/README.md

 1. **User owned funds on L2 can be transferred, withdrawn, or otherwise change ownership if and only if it is authorized by the user.**
    - To guarantee this using only the prior set of assumptions, the L1 blockchain must validate that any state update on L2 meets this requirement.
 Note that this verification can be very efficient on L1 because it requires verifying a validity proof of a batch of transactions rather than verifying individual L2 transactions.
-2. **User can unilaterally withdraw all of their available funds on L2 back to any L1 owner.**
+2. **User can unilaterally withdraw all of their available funds on L2 back to any L1 address.**
    - The process to withdraw L2 funds without the cooperation of a trusted third party is to construct a proof of ownership of L2 funds and present it to the L1 Rollup Protocol.
-This means that sufficient data must be made available on L1 Blockchain (”data availability”) to be able to construct and verify a proof of funds ownership.
+This means that sufficient data must be made available on the L1 blockchain (”data availability”) to be able to construct and verify a proof of funds ownership.
    - This can be done if the L2 Rollup Protocol maintains the latest L2 state commitment and enforces that every update to the L2 state commitment must include an associated set of all new state changes.
 The L1 blockchain must verify that applying the provided set of new state changes will transition the last confirmed L2 state commitment to the newly provided L2 state commitment.
 Note that this can be verified efficiently on L1 by including that computation in the state transition program with the associated validity proof.
 Thus, it is sufficient to verify the validity proof to enforce this invariant.

 A Rollup System can provide a verifiable guarantee to a user that they can have full ownership, control, and the ability to unilaterally withdraw funds they deposit to the Rollup System.
 Importantly, these guarantees can be provided without any additional assumptions beyond the ones already required to transact securely on L1.
 Thus, we conclude that an L2 Rollup System can be trustless and can inherit the security of the L1 blockchain without requiring L1 to execute any L2 transactions.